Time for a quick recap

 We sent you off to some sample statements to help you write it:

-And we gave you some places to look for tips:
+And, we gave you some of the best places to look for tips:

 Let's get started on part two:

-So rather than giving you the same advice, we're going to be doing something a bit different.
+So rather than giving you the same advice on writing personal statements, we're going to be doing something a bit different.
 It's all about finding the motivation and some tips on how to write your statement.

 Your personal statement is a bit like your CV.
 It gives you the opportunity to talk about yourself and how you're right for the course(s) you're applying to.
 You essentially have to brag about just how amazing you are and why your university should choose you!